-- 26.1 Each player has the option of acquiring one or more civilization advancements by turning in commodity cards and treasury tokens and applying credits from previously purchased civilization advancements.
-The cost of each civilization advancement is printed in large type at the bottom of the civilization advancement card. - 26.1.2 Civilization advancements are acquired in A.S.T. order.
-This allows certain players to see that civilization advancements other players are acquiring before deciding on their own acquisitions.
-To speed up the game, it is often possible to waive this rule so that all players acquire civilization cards simultaneously. - 26.2 The purchase cost of civilization advancements must be met by a combination of the following:
+26.1 Each player has the option of acquiring one or more civilization advancements by turning in commodity cards and treasury tokens and applying credits from previously purchased civilization advancements.
+The cost of each civilization advancement is printed in large type at the bottom of the civilization advancement card.
+The purchase cost of civilization advancements must be met by a combination of the following: